battlesnake/dragons-of-mugloar/README.md

 Failed purchase attempts could be useful for skipping turns, in the hope that bad messages get replaced with good ones.
 But we haven't implemented that decision-making yet.
 We do have the necessary training data collected to approach this though.

+We also need to resolve correlation/covariance issues, for example:

+ * presence of ROT13 cipher will correlate somewhat with turn number

+ * "Help defend" messages will also correlate somewhat with turn number

+Breaking down the dataset into uncorrelated pricipal compoments (compound features), then learning from those, will produce much better results than the current design.

 While this approach is unlikely to topple the current high-score (no normalisation, no covariance / feature correlation, no memory), it has given some useful information: